awkgroupag/ORG-Github-AWK_Github_Guidelines/README.md

 **Hotfix Branches**

-A hotflix branch is used to quickly patch production releases.
+A hotflix branch (orange) is used to quickly patch production releases.
 In contrast to release branches, hotflix branches are based on master.
 Dedicated lines for bug fixes are ideal for avoiding interruption with the rest of the development within a team.

 ```console
 git checkout master git checkout -b hotfix_branch